Professional Development, An Introduction to Exhibition Design & Curatorial Work

 Training sessions occur weekly on Saturdays.
-Specifics dates and times are outlined below.
-VMFA Go to Work Day is a unique opportunity for M.LiTers to spend a full 8 hr day at VMFA shadowing a VMFA staff person.
+Specifics date and times are outlined below.
+VMFA Go to Work Day is a unique opportunity for M.LiTers to spend a full eight-hour day at VMFA shadowing a VMFA staff person.

 Sep 26, Orientation (attendance is mandatory, no exceptions)| Sat, 11—2:30 pm

 April 17, Go to Work with VMFA Day | Thursday, 9 am—5pm

 Apr 24, M.LiT Exhibition Closing Reception | Friday, 6—9 pm

 June, Summer Orientation |TBD